info7374-digitakmarketing-team5/assignment2-cltv/README.md

 Send an email to group5digitalmarketing2019@gmail.com with the list of email address to which the access needs to be provided.

 ## Data
-  The dataset for this assignment is -
+  The dataset for this assignment is - godaddy_dataset.csv

 ## Modules